aimcore/immos-script/README.md

 Thanks to two nice friends of immo for giving me these scripts <3.

 1. Will you help us how to use these scripts?
 No, i wont help how to use these scripts either figure it out yourself or cry.
-THANKS
+THANKS (i will maybe add an small tutorial above each script)

 2. Why did you leak these scripts?
 Like i said Before cuz i feel like it and immos a bitch <3